How to Remove Negative Reviews on Google My Business

 Once you are in there, it will show you the status of the review(s) you have flagged.
 If they have not reviewed it yet, it will say “Decision Pending.”
 If they did not remove the review, it will say “No Policy Violation.”
 Hopefully, the review will have been removed and it will say, “Removed.”

-The problem with flagging a review is that you cannot put any notes in there, so you are telling Google you believe there is a policy violation without being able to give them any context.
+The problem with flagging a negative review in your Google Business Profile dashboard is that you cannot put any notes in there, so you are telling Google you believe there is a policy violation without being able to give them any context.
 So, oftentimes, you will see the review was not removed.

 3. Appeal the Decision

 If Google has denied your request to remove the negative review, there should be an option to appeal this decision.
 There should be a button at the bottom of the screen to “Appeal.”

 Once you click this, it will open up a window for you to actually put in information about why you believe this review should be removed.
 You’ll want to explain what policy this is violating and explain how this review violates that policy.
 This actually creates a ticket to Google Support.
 After you submit it, you should receive an email confirmation from Google.
 This email will contain a case ID number – this is very important – do not lose this number!
 After a few days, you will receive an email from Google saying that your appeal was approved (the review was removed) or denied (again!).
 You cannot appeal a decision more than once, the tool will not allow you to.

 4. Post on the Google Business Profile (GBP) Forum